Building the Ladder: Three Decades of Development of the Chinese Patent System

 Drake University Law School Research Paper No. 12-30

 In the past three decades, China has been very successful in developing its patent system.
-In 2011, the country is among the top five countries filing patent applications through the Patent Cooperation Treaty, behind only the United States, Japan and Germany.
-Among all the applicants, ZTE Corp. and Huawei Technologies, respectively, had the largest and third largest number of PCT applications, with Panasonic ranking in the second.
-With significant backing from the Chinese government and the anticipated involvement of the world's largest public sector, China will likely catch up with the existing intellectual property powers more quickly than many have expected.
+In 2012, the country is among the top five countries filing patent applications through the Patent Cooperation Treaty, behind only the United States, Japan and Germany.
+Among all the applicants, ZTE Corp. and Huawei Technologies had the largest and fourth largest number of PCT applications, respectively.
+With significant backing from the Chinese government and the anticipated involvement of the world's largest public sector, China will likely catch up with the existing intellectual property powers more quickly than many have anticipated.

-This chapter traces the development of the modern Chinese patent system.
+Written for a special issue on intellectual property history, this article traces the development of the modern Chinese patent system.
 It begins with a historical overview of the protection China offered to inventions during the dynastic and Republican eras.
-The chapter then identifies five different stages of development of the modern Chinese patent system.
-Focusing on each stage, this chapter demonstrates how a developing country could strategically build a patent system that is tailored to its own social, economic and technological conditions.
-The chapter concludes with some insights into the future development of the patent system and the ramifications of such development for foreign patent owners.
-It offers five different lessons other developing countries can use in reforming their patent systems.
+The article then identifies five different stages of development of the modern Chinese patent system.
+Going from stage to stage, this article demonstrates how a developing country could strategically build a patent system that is tailored to its own social, economic and technological conditions.
+The article concludes with five key lessons China's patent reform can provide to other developing countries.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo8 in 0.297 seconds